Updated March 13, 2026 · By Jake Embers

 Can I make this ahead of time?

-Absolutely, but with a caveat.
-Assemble everything up to step 6, cover tightly, and refrigerate for up to 24 hours.
-Add an extra 15 minutes to the cooking time since you're starting with a cold dish.
-The texture won't be quite as perfect as fresh, but it's still miles better than store-bought.
+Yes, but with caveats.
+Assemble through step 6, cover tightly, refrigerate up to 24 hours.
+Add 15 minutes cooking time since you're starting cold.
+Texture won't be quite as perfect, but still miles better than boxed stuff.

 What if I don't have a smoker?